hermit-os/kernel/README.md

-# HermitCore - A lightweight extreme-scale statellite kernel
+# HermitCore - A lightweight extreme-scale satellite kernel

 The project has just initiated.
 Further information will be published shortly.